FreeCT/FreeCT/README.md

 # FreeCT

-**Current status (2020/08/02):**  WFBP is still only mostly running for GE studies (geometry largely worked out, sampling properties could still use a little bit of work), however I have rewritten the bulk of FreeCT in such a way that it now runs significantly faster than the previous version, with significantly simplified code.
+**Current status (2020/08/02):**  WFBP is still now running for GE studies!
 I will be confirming that each of the GE studies is successfully reconstructed over the coming week, and begin work to support the Siemens studies.

 Remaining issues:
 * Need to add adaptive filtration back into the toolbox
 * Need to write a basic how-to for using FreeCT
-* HU scaling is not working properly yet (likely related to scaling occurring in the filter and/or backprojection),
+* ~~HU scaling is not working properly yet (likely related to scaling occurring in the filter and/or backprojection),~~
 * We have used a kluge in the backprojection kernel to get the TCIA geometry specification to match the WFBP geometry specification, however we should do away with this approach for a final release.

 ### Sample TCIA Reconstructed Slices (2020/08/02)